 If you do not pay your fee on time you will automatically be taken off the register and you will be unable to practise as a nurse or midwife in the UK.
 If this happens you will need to follow our readmission process to get back on to the register.

 Our check list shows the things you will need to demonstrate when going through our readmission process.

 If you’d like to pay your annual registration fee by quarterly instalments you’ll need to set this up at least 20 days before the first day of the month in which your registration is due to expire.

-If paying by instalments you are entering into an agreement with us to pay the full annual fee and that we can collect all four instalments by Direct Debit.
+Because of the way all Direct Debit processes and timescales operate, your fee may take up to five days to show on your registration.
+If you are paying by instalments you are entering into an agreement with us to pay the full annual fee and that we can collect all four instalments by Direct Debit.
 We are providing you with a full year's registration as part of this agreement.
 If any of your Direct Debit payments fail to be collected, you’ll be required to pay the full, outstanding balance of any unpaid quarters immediately.
 If you decide to lapse your registration at any point during the year you’ll still need to pay any remaining quarters as registration is annual and not quarterly.

 If we’re unable to collect your Direct Debit, we’ll send you a reminder and then a final notice, 14 days before the end of that quarter.
 At this stage you’ll no longer be able to pay by instalment and you must pay the full fee for the remainder of the year.
 If you don’t respond to this final reminder and fail to pay in time, your registration will lapse.
 You’ll then be unable to practise and you’ll need to seek readmission to the register.